How To Medicate Your Cat

 Be confident!

-Use treats if possible
+Use treats if possible.

-Properly “pilling” a cat
+Properly “pilling” a cat.

-If you are nervous about making sure your cat gets the full dose of medication, pilling them is definitely the best option.
+If you are nervous about making sure your cat gets the full dose of medication, pilling them is the best option.
 Here is how to properly pill your cat:

 Supplies needed: